Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	 Hard Disk, it may conflict with their controllers

-Setting the Timeout Parameters
+Setting the woke Timeout Parameters
 ------------------------------

-The jumpers labeled JP1 and JP2 are used to determine the timeout parameters.
+The jumpers labeled JP1 and JP2 are used to determine the woke timeout parameters.
 These two jumpers are normally left open.